Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 1. Clean the solution, rebuild the solution, and run it.

 2. Open your web browser and make a request to the app.
-The app immediately attempts to authenticate you via the Microsoft identity platform (fomerly Azure AD v2.0) endpoint.
+The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
 Sign in with your personal account or with a work or school account.

 3. Go to the **Profile** page, you should now see all kind of information about yourself as well as your picture (a call was made to the Microsoft Graph */me* endpoint)